faithhunja/Learning-Everything-Data/SQL/The Applied SQL Data Analytics Workshop/Exercises/Activity 1.03: Querying the Customers Table Using Basic Keywords in a SELECT Query.md

-## Activity 1.03: Querying the customers Table Using Basic Keywords in a SELECT Query
+## Activity 1.03: Querying the Customers Table Using Basic Keywords in a SELECT Query

 One day, your manager at ZoomZoom calls you in and tells you that the marketing department has decided that they want to do a series of marketing campaigns to help promote a sale.
 You will need to send queries to the manager to pull the data.
 The following are the steps to complete the activity: